Akhil-P07/Akhil-P07/README.md

 - 🎓 Treasurer of the RIT AI Club

-- 💹 Into competitive programming (Codeforces), quant finance, Human-Computer Interaction and ML
+- 💹 Into competitive programming (Codeforces), quant finance, Human-Computer Interaction and AI

 - 🎯 Currently grinding NeetCode 150 and an AI engineering track